What Is The Best Font for ADHD?

 How to Change the Font When We Cannot Change Them?

-If you’re reading from a website or a book written with Serif fonts and it’s giving you a headache, I have a couple of solutions:
+If you’re reading from a website or book written in serif fonts and it’s giving you a headache, here are a couple of solutions:

-- Reading from a website: Safari, for instance, comes with the option to choose to “Reader View;” by doing so, we get a clear text written in a Sans font.
+1. Reading from a website: Safari, for instance, lets you choose “Reader View.”
+This provides clean text displayed in a sans font.

-- Reading from a book: I scan it, export it as a PDF file and use Adobe Acrobat Pro to change the font.
+2. Reading from a book: I scan it, export it as a PDF, and use Adobe Acrobat Pro to change the font.
 Does it take forever?
-At first it does; but I need to read.
+At first, yes — but I need to read.

 Wrapping It Up

-Since we don’t have a research on the topic yet, give sans fonts a try.
+Since there’s no research on this topic yet, give sans fonts a try.

 Footnotes

 (1) In 2008 Dutch designer Christian Boer (who is dyslexic himself) designed the font “Dyslexie”.
-Then he presented it at a TED Talk in 2011.
+He presented it at a TED Talk in 2011.

-(2) The font “Open Dyslexic” was designed by Abelardo González and released as open source, which means you can download it for free.
+(2) The font “Open Dyslexic” was designed by Abelardo González and released as open source — meaning you can download it for free.

 I googled this because as a person with ADHD, who is now being pressured to use sans serif fonts, I am open (I get that there are a host of reasons to do this beyond me me me), but I struggle with it.
 My entire reading, writing, thinking world has been 12 pt times new Roman and reading and editing things in sans serif feels like I might as well be at the circus.